trouchet/tarzan/roadmaps/3_API/authentication.md

 }
 ```

-    Use the djangorestframework-jwt package to create views and serializers for JWT-based authentication.
+- Use the djangorestframework-jwt package to create views and serializers for JWT-based authentication
-    Generate JWT tokens during the login process and include them in the Authorization header of API requests.
+- Generate JWT tokens during the login process and include them in the Authorization header of API requests.

 For a detailed guide on implementing JWT authentication with Django REST framework, you can refer to the official documentation: JSON Web Token Authentication